University Student Transition Resources

 Have questions or need more information?
 Contact the appropriate university directly.

-- The First-Year Engineering Office hosts transition and orientation initiatives throughout the summer to promote the successful transition from high school to Toronto Met Engineering.
+The First-Year Engineering Office hosts transition and orientation initiatives throughout the summer to promote the successful transition from high school to TMU Engineering.

-- Meet with upper-year engineering students from across all 8 Engineering disciplines to help guide you before the start of school.
+- Meet with upper-year engineering students from across all 9 Engineering disciplines to help guide students before the start of school.

-- Engineering Boost courses in Physics, Math and Computer Programming to introduce you to concepts taught in your first-year courses (not for credit).
+- Engineering Boost courses in Physics, Math and Computer Programming to introduce students to concepts taught in their first-year courses (not for credit).